slaminger/ROTT/README.md

 The provided images are tested on a Tinker Board S.

+You only need the Armbian-Setup .sh file to install additional drivers and packages such as libmali.

 ## Release Images

-See the [Releases](https://github.com/EriHoss/TinkerRetroPie/releases) page for the current release images.
+See the [Releases](www.techtoytinker.com) page for the current release images.

-A bare image, an image with RetroPie preinstalled, and the current installer tarball is attached to each release.
+A bare image, an image with RetroPie preinstalled.

 **Note:** Make sure to unzip the provided image files before flashing them.

-**Armbian_5.X_Tinkerboard_Debian_stretch_next_4.14.X.img.zip** contains the bare customized Armbian OS image with no RetroPie installed.

-**Armbian_5.X_Tinkerboard_Debian_stretch_next_4.14.X_TinkerRetroPie_vX.Y.Z.img.zip** contains the customized Armbian OS image with RetroPie already installed for you.
+** Thank you to EriHoss for all his tinkerboard contributions, some of which have been used here, also a thank you to the former member Crash Cortez.

 Release images with RetroPie installed will have the following credentials: